 The EPA is leading this Program to help communities and councils to recover from the extreme weather events over the last two years.
 Public land includes council managed parks, reserves, and beaches.
 The Land-based Program is funded under the joint Commonwealth-State Disaster Recovery Funding Arrangements.

-The Land-based Clean-up Program has been expanded this year to include the clean-up of eligible large or hazardous man-made flood debris that has washed or moved onto private land.
+The program has been expanded this year to include the clean-up of eligible large or hazardous man-made flood debris that has washed or moved onto private land.
 This includes debris from alternative locations, as a result of flooding across impacted communities.
 This helps those landowners that do not have the skills, capacity, specialist equipment or financial means to remove debris.

-We have appointed MRA Consulting Group to project manage this program.
+We appointed MRA Consulting Group to project manage this program.

 Who is eligible?

 The Program is available to public land managers and owners or occupiers of private land within the declared local government disaster areas from the 2021 and 2022 storms and floods.

 Benefits of the program